Shashikala-manohari/QR-based-bus-pass-system/README.md

 # QR-Based Bus Pass System🚌

 ## Overview
 The inefficiencies of traditional paper-based bus pass systems have led to delays, increased operational costs, and environmental concerns.
-This project proposes a simulated QR code-based bus pass system to enhance efficiency, reduce costs, and promote sustainability.
+Additionally, in Sri Lanka's traditional system, some bus conductors often do not provide the correct balance or may overcharge passengers.
+This project proposes a simulated QR code-based bus pass system to enhance efficiency, reduce costs, and promote sustainability while ensuring accurate fare transactions.
 By leveraging digital technology, this system provides a seamless and user-friendly experience for passengers while streamlining public transportation processes.

 ## Features
 - **Passenger Registration**: Users can sign up and create accounts within the app.
 - **QR Code Generation**: A unique QR code is generated for each bus pass, allowing quick and easy boarding.
 - **Credit Balance Management**: Users can check and top up their credit balance.
-- **Fare Calculation**: The app calculates fares based on selected entry and exit points.
+- **Fare Calculation**: The app calculates fares based on selected entry and exit points, ensuring accurate pricing and eliminating overcharges.
 - **Secure Payment Integration**: Users can add credit via PayHere using various payment methods.
 - **Real-Time Updates**: Instant data synchronization for a seamless user experience.